 - Optimal health is much more than the absence of sickness.
 It is the conscious pursuit of the highest qualities of the physical, environmental, mental, emotional, spiritual, and social aspects of the human experience.

-This material is used with the permission of the the American Holistic Medical Association (AHMA).
-Various professional members of the American Holistic Medical Association (AHMA) contributed to the development of these principles.
+This material is used with the permission of the the The Academy of Integrative Health & Medicine (AIHM).
+Various professional members contributed to the development of these principles.